 Rafael is a Junior Fellow in the Simons Society of Fellows.
 This prestigious fellowship from the Simons Foundation is enabling Rafael to expand his PhD work on the evolution and development of iridescent colors in bird feathers.
 His integrative research research focuses on how sexual selection has driven the evolution of ornaments, and ultimately the diversification of lineages.
 To answer these questions, he believes that understanding the development of such traits is crucial, since it determines how they can be modified and the physiological implications of doing so.

 Solomon Chak ’16 - 19 Life Sciences Research Fellow - Simons Foundation

-Solomon is a Life Sciences Research Foundation Fellow.
-He will be moving to Columbia in the summer of 2016 to begin his fellowship.
+Solomon is a Life Sciences Research Foundation Fellow funded by the Simons Foundation.
 For his PhD work, he studied comparative social evolution in Synalpheus snapping shrimp.
 He also examined shrimp community ecology with a focus on their host sponges and microbial diversity.
 At Columbia, he will be studying genome evolution in snapping shrimp and trying to understand the relationship between eusociality and genome size and structure.

 Jay Falk ’13 - NSF Graduate Research Fellow (PhD)